Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/3-Price_Finding_Mechanisms-slides.md

 **Learned under standard assumptions:**

 - First-price and Dutch auctions are strategy equivalent.
-- Second-price and English auctions are strategy equivalent.
+- Second-price and English clock auctions are strategy equivalent.
 - All four auctions are revenue equivalent.
 - Having a reserve price increases the expected revenue, and it beats posting a price.